mars0i/pasta/README.md

 # free-agent

-Agent-based simulation with a model of prediction error minimization in some agents.
+Agent-based simulation with a very simple model of prediction error minimization in some agents.

-Prediction energy minimzation: AKA free-energy minimization, predictive processing, predictive coding. cf. integral control, mean-field, variational methods.
+(Prediction energy minimzation: AKA free-energy minimization, predictive processing, predictive coding. cf. integral control, mean-field approximation, variational methods.)

 (My starting points are Rafal Bogacz, "A tutorial on the free-energy framework for modelling perception and learning", *Journal of